© Brian A Jackson/Shutterstock.com

 It's the lowest-cost loan available

-Robert Gordon, senior financial adviser with Investor Solutions in Coconut Grove, Fla., says a 401(k) loan could be a useful option for people who have problems getting credit at affordable rates -- for example, someone whose credit score has plummeted because of bankruptcy or a short sale.
+Robert Gordon, senior financial adviser with Investor Solutions in Miami, says a 401(k) loan could be a useful option for people who have problems getting credit at affordable rates -- for example, someone whose credit score has plummeted because of bankruptcy or a short sale.

 Just remember that the interest you save by choosing a 401(k) loan over a bank loan still might not be enough to make up for your loss of earnings from taking the money out of your retirement account.

 Bankrate's 401(k) loan calculator shows you how much your retirement nest egg stands to lose if you borrow from your 401(k).